Double Slip Joint connection for Offshore Wind Turbine foundations

 decades for small onshore turbines.

-by comparing the selfsettling behavior with previous small plastic prototypes.
+by comparing the self-settling behaviour with previous small plastic prototypes.
 Effects of larger scale, the use of steel and

 prototype fabrication method by real machines with realistic tolerances are tested.